 - Clients’ Family Members: Clients may bring children or family members with them during grooming appointments, especially if the pets are part of the family.

 Effective communication and customer service skills are essential for groomers to build positive relationships with animal owners and ensure that the grooming experience is satisfactory for both the animals and their human caregivers.

 A groomer will use a variety of tools and techniques to groom animals of all sizes and breeds.
 Groomers focus primarily on domesticated animals (pets and horses).

-Daily tasks of an Animal Groomer:
+What are the daily tasks of an Animal Groomer?

 - Provide quick and courteous service to customers.

 - Ensure appropriate standards are maintained in grooming and taking care of the animal.

 - Perform basic grooming services on animals as requested by customers.

 - Ensure the safety and well-being of each animal.

 - Utilize grooming instruments including shears and dryers.